Search for lepton number and flavour violation in $K^{+}$ and $\pi^{0}$ decays: Introduction

 \section{Introduction}

 Discovery of Lepton Number (LN) or Lepton Flavour number (LF) violation would be a clear indication of new physics; although they are conserved quantum numbers in the Standard Model (SM), their conservation is not imposed by any local gauge symmetry.
 Observation of neutrino oscillations provided the first proof of the non-conservation of LF, however no evidence of LN violation has been observed so far.
 New physics models which explain experimental observations, such as neutrino oscillations or the possible flavour anomalies in $B$-physics~\cite{BAnomalies}, can introduce LN and LF violation.
 The see-saw mechanism \cite{SeeSaw} provides a source of LN violation through the exchange of Majorana neutrinos, as in neutrinoless double beta decay.
 Processes violating LF conservation can occur via the exchange of leptoquarks~\cite{Leptoquark,PS3}, of a $Z^{\prime}$ boson \cite{NewZBoson_Kaon,NewZBoson} or in SM extensions with light pseudoscalar bosons~\cite{ALP}.
-Searches for kaon decays violating LN and LF conservation are powerful probes of models beyond the SM at mass scales up to $\mathcal{O}(100\,\text{TeV})$ and complement searches in $B$ meson or lepton decays, such as those producing recent limits on branching ratios $\mathcal{B}(B^{+}\rightarrow K^{+}\mu^{-}e^{+})<7.0\times10^{-9}$~\cite{LHCb19} and $\mathcal{B}(\mu^{+}\rightarrow e^{+}\gamma)<4.2\times10^{-13}$~\cite{MEG16}.
-Previous limits on LN and LF violating $K^{+}$ and $\pi^{0}$ decays are reported in Table~\ref{tab:limits}.
+Searches for kaon decays violating LN and LF conservation are powerful probes of models beyond the SM at mass scales up to $\mathcal{O}(100\,\text{TeV})$.
+These complement searches in $B$ meson or lepton decays, such as those producing recent limits on branching ratios $\mathcal{B}(B^{+}\rightarrow K^{+}\mu^{-}e^{+})<7.0\times10^{-9}$~\cite{LHCb19} and $\mathcal{B}(\mu^{+}\rightarrow e^{+}\gamma)<4.2\times10^{-13}$~\cite{MEG16}, which explore different aspects of new physics models.
+An indirect upper limit on $\mathcal{B}(K^{+}\rightarrow\pi^{-}\mu^{+}e^{+})$ of a few units $\times10^{-11}$ has been derived from an upper limit on the $\mu^{-} + (Z,A) \to e^{+} + (Z-2,A)$ conversion probability~\cite{LittenburgShrock00}.
+Previous experimental limits on LN and LF violating $K^{+}$ and $\pi^{0}$ decays are reported in Table~\ref{tab:limits}.

 In this letter searches are presented for the LN violating \KpimuePiM decay ($\pi^{-}$ channel), and the LF violating decays \KpimueMuM ($\mu^{-}$ channel) and $\pi^{0}\rightarrow\mu^{-}e^{+}$, using the data collected by the NA62 experiment at the CERN SPS in $2017$--$2018$.